Crsarmv7l/Minicat/README.md

 **Radiolib:**

-All code here should be considered derivative work of Radiolib EXCEPT for the code I have committed to radiolib (including TX FIFO refills, autosetRXBandwidth, PQT changes and more) or not committed to Radiolib Async TX here.
+All code here should be considered derivative work of Radiolib EXCEPT for the code I have committed to radiolib (including TX FIFO refills, autosetRXBandwidth, PQT changes and more) or not committed to Radiolib; modulated Async TX.

 Numerous liberties have been taken with this codebase like removing the module abstraction present in radiolib, the combining of functions and other modifications.